step-security-bot/go-dev-container/README.md

     - `.mise.toml`:  The config file for manageing specific versions of tooling you need for your Go project.
     - `cspell.json`:  The cspell config for spell checking in your project, edit to add any specific words that your project needs.
     - `dev.sh`:  Helps launch VSCode and exec into the dev container.
 This file needs some modification to use in your repository.
 See [dev.sh](#devsh) for instructions.

+We've included an `install.sh` script to automate the process of copying the above files into your project directory.
+The script must be ran from the root of the `go-dev-container` project.
+Example:
+`./install.sh ~/src/my-go-project`

 ### Dev Container Setup